sashabeep/bootstrapblockgrid/README.md

 ### Customizing

-By default, css was compiled with default bootstrap breakpoints.
+By default, css is compiled with default bootstrap breakpoints.

 ```sass
 $breakpoints: